Chart Color Schemes

 Population growth drivers in South Kingsville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of South Kingsville's population is estimated at around 2,535 as of Feb 2026.
-This reflects an increase of 379 people (17.6%) since the 2021 Census, which reported a population of 2,156 people.
-The change is inferred from the resident population of 2,256 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 97 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,960 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-South Kingsville's 17.6% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.
+The suburb of South Kingsville's population is estimated at around 2,535 as of Feb 2026.
+This reflects an increase of 379 people since the 2021 Census, which reported a population of 2,156 people.
+The change is inferred from AreaSearch's estimate of resident population at 2,256 following examination of ABS ERP data release in June 2024 and an additional 97 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,960 persons per square kilometer, placing South Kingsville in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 17.6% since the 2021 census exceeded both the national average (9.9%) and state averages.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods in South Kingsville.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth of statistical areas across the nation is projected, with the suburb expected to expand by 461 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 7.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, South Kingsville is expected to expand by 447 persons to 2041, reflecting a gain of 6.6% in total over the 17-year period.

 Frequently Asked Questions - Population